What is clean eating anyway?

 Maybe you believe eating clean will help you lose weight and keep it off.
 Or that eating clean will make you healthier overall.
-But wait, what about this guy that only ate pizza, this guy that only ate ice cream, professor Haub ate Twinkie’s, or Jordan that ate a Big Mac everyday.
+But wait, what about this guy that only ate pizza, this guy that only ate ice cream, professor Haub ate Twinkie’s, or Jordan that ate a Big Mac every day.

 Before I get a nasty email.
 I’m not saying that food quality doesn’t matter.
 It absolutely does.
-What I’m saying is that we obsess too much about WHAT we’re eating and turn it into an all or nothing thing.
-We’re either eating clean 100% or YOLO, and eating our face off.
-Learning how to balance the good stuff with the not so good stuff is important for our sanity and sustainability.
+What I’m saying is that we obsess too much about WHAT we’re eating and turn it into an all-or-nothing thing.
+We’re either eating clean 100% or YOLO, and eating our face-off.
+Learning how to balance the good stuff with the not-so-good stuff is important for our sanity and sustainability.